-How to Treat Scalp Breakouts (Because They Happen)December 12, 2022
+How to Treat Scalp Breakouts (Because They Happen)July 19, 2023

-While scalp acne may be less visible than other kinds of breakouts, it’s still very much top of mind if you’re experiencing painful bumps, pimples and irritation on your head.
+While scalp acne may be less visible than other kinds of breakouts, if you’re experiencing painful bumps, pimples and irritation on your head, it’ll still very much be top of mind.
 The scalp is a surprisingly common area for breakouts to occur, but figuring out how to address them is not so straightforward.
 To find out more, we consulted with board-certified dermatologists Dr. Rachel Nazarian of Schweiger Dermatology and Dr. Stefani Kappel, founder of skincare line MDAiRE.

 What Is Scalp Acne?